qamine-test/jdk/src/demo/share/jvmti/gctest/README.txt

 gctest

-This agent library can be used to track garbage collection events.
+This bgent librbry cbn be used to trbck gbrbbge collection events.

-You can use this agent library as follows:
+You cbn use this bgent librbry bs follows:

-    java -agentlib:gctest ...
+    jbvb -bgentlib:gctest ...

-To get help on the available options try:
+To get help on the bvbilbble options try:

-    java -agentlib:gctest=help
+    jbvb -bgentlib:gctest=help

-See ${JAVA_HOME}/demo/jvmti/index.html for help running and building agents.
+See ${JAVA_HOME}/demo/jvmti/index.html for help running bnd building bgents.

 The Events JVMTI_EVENT_GARBAGE_COLLECTION_START,
-JVMTI_EVENT_GARBAGE_COLLECTION_FINISH, and JVMTI_EVENT_OBJECT_FREE
+JVMTI_EVENT_GARBAGE_COLLECTION_FINISH, bnd JVMTI_EVENT_OBJECT_FREE
-all have limitations as to what can be called directly inside the agent callback functions (e.g. no JNI calls are allowed, and limited interface calls can be made).
-However, by using raw monitors and a separate watcher thread, this agent demonstrates how these limitations can be easily avoided, allowing the watcher thread to do just about anything after the JVMTI_EVENT_GARBAGE_COLLECTION_FINISH event.
+bll hbve limitbtions bs to whbt cbn be cblled directly inside the bgent cbllbbck functions (e.g. no JNI cblls bre bllowed, bnd limited interfbce cblls cbn be mbde).
+However, by using rbw monitors bnd b sepbrbte wbtcher threbd, this bgent demonstrbtes how these limitbtions cbn be ebsily bvoided, bllowing the wbtcher threbd to do just bbout bnything bfter the JVMTI_EVENT_GARBAGE_COLLECTION_FINISH event.